 In the Pathfinder panel, Alt-click (Windows) or Option-click (Mac OS) a Shape Modes button.
 Each component of the compound shape is assigned the shape mode you select.

 Select Make Compound Shape from the Pathfinder panel menu.
 Each component of the compound shape is assigned the Add mode by default.

 - Change the shape mode of any component by selecting it with the Direct Selection tool or Layers panel and clicking a Shape Mode button.

-Note that you never need to change the mode of the backmost component, because its mode is not relevant to the compound shape.
+Note: You never need to change the mode of the backmost component, because that mode isn't relevant to the compound shape.

 To sustain maximum performance, create complex compound shapes by nesting other compound shapes (containing up to about 10 components each) instead of using many individual components.